 April and October are the months that I focus on Emergency Preparedness.
 The 72 Hour kits got a total makeover this year so everything is completely up-to-date.
 I have talked about Adult 72 Hour kits, but different things need to be planned for kids.
 They won’t need all the same supplies, and won’t be able to carry as much in their pack as an adult would.
 I checked out all sorts of information via Pinterest and came up with kits to suit the needs of our kids.

-While packing the Adult 72 Hour kits, I made little changes along the way to cater to the needs of kids.
+While packing the Adult 72 Hour kits, and putting together our Grab and Go Emergency Binder, I made little changes along the way to cater to the needs of kids.
 For example, what 4 year old needs to be carrying around matches?
 Kid packs are also more focused on comfort than survival.
 An emergency won’t be fun, but hopefully the items in their pack can help them not feel as scared or anxious should we ever have to use them.

 For our 72 hour kits, I wanted to have things in the backpacks that were practical, easy to use, and easy to access.
 We have 2 emergency totes in addition to the backpacks.
 One tote has extra emergency supplies and the other has extra food.
 I am hoping that we would be able to grab all the extra totes in the event of an emergency.
 If we have to leave on foot we have the necessities in our bags, but they aren’t so heavy that we can’t manage them.
 Knowing that 2 kids won’t be able to carry their own packs, and one kid would most likely have to be carried made this extra important.